bihv/subtitle-translate-web-v2/README.md

 ### Usage

-1. Click the file input to select an SRT subtitle file
+1. Enter your Gemini API key
+2. Upload a subtitle file (SRT, VTT, or ASS) via drag-and-drop or file selector
-2. Choose your target language from the dropdown
+3. Choose your target language from the dropdown
-3. Customize the translation prompt if needed
+4. Customize the translation prompt if needed
-4. Click "Start Translation" to begin the translation process
+5. Click "Start Translation" to begin the process
-5. Monitor progress in real-time
-6. Edit any translations as needed by clicking the "Edit" button
+6. Use the controls to pause, resume, or stop translation as needed
+7. Edit any translations directly or use AI suggestions for improvements
-7. Retry failed translations by clicking "Retry"
+8. Retry any failed translations individually or in batches
-8. Once translation is complete, click "Export Translated SRT" to download the translated subtitle file
+9. Export the translated subtitles in your preferred format

 ## Technical Details

-- Built with Next.js 15.3.0
+- **Frontend**: Next.js 15.3.0 with React 19
+- **UI Framework**: Tailwind CSS with ShadCN UI components
-- Uses Google's Gemini AI for high-quality translations
+- **AI Integration**: Google Gemini AI through @google/generative-ai
-- Implements batch processing to optimize API usage
-- Includes rate limiting with automatic retries
+- **Analytics**: Optional Google Analytics integration
+- **SEO Optimization**: Open Graph images, metadata, and JSON-LD
-- Context-aware translations for better coherence
+- **Internationalization**: Multi-language support with context-aware translations

-- Responsive UI built with Tailwind CSS
+## API Key Security

+**Client-side storage**: Your API key can be stored in browser storage for convenience

+API keys are never sent to our servers and all translations occur directly between your browser and Google's API servers.

 ## License